-Under floor slide-out mechanism steel bars are welded to the frame members.
-A "cog" track is welded to bottom side of cross member, matching with a flat gear attached to drive shaft, "LCS (Lippert Component System.)
-With "DVS" (Dexter Venture System) uses a gear with round holes stamped into a cross member.
+Component System.)
+Norco system a double track and gear.
 Operation on both is identical.
 As motor turns, a ram moves the gear on the track.
 A cross shaft, front to rear ram connects the second ram, moving the opposite end of slide.
 Mechanism operates the same, flush or standard floor.